learn-co-curriculum/cssi-teacher-bootcamp/day-02/app-engine.md

 ### GAE as a Connector
 * Platform as a Service (Paas) to build/run applications hosted on Google's servers
-* App Engine connects the back-end (the Python scripts) and front-end (the HTML/CSS/JavaScript) for you with minimal work on your end.
+* App Engine connects the back-end (the Python scripts) and front-end (the HTML/CSS/JavaScript) for you with minimal work on your end

 ### Creating a New App
-In Launcher, Create New app
+* In Launcher, Create New app
-App Name should be only lower case, no underscores!
+* App Name should be only lower case, no underscores!
-Pick Directory
+* Pick Directory
-Look at files together
+* Look at files together
-Launch App
+* Launch App
-Explain Ports
+* Explain Ports

 ### Responding to Requests using Handlers and Routes
-User enters url or presses button
+A user can make a request (ask about the two different kinds) and we need to "handle" them, based on which type of request it was and which resource it was trying to access.

-Your controller needs to respond (based on it it was a get or a post)
+Routes handles the urls and decide which Handler to Execute Within the handler, you can define a get(self) or a get(post) method.

 ```python
 class MainHandler(webapp2.RequestHandler):